bnjenner/Nord-Lab-Data-Transfer/README.md

-the Rclone data transfer protocol that accomplish a specific set of tasks defined by the needs of the Nord Lab at UC Davis and their system infratstructure.
-Please understand that the following programs as well as the functionality of Rclone before using these scripts.
+the Rclone data transfer protocol that accomplish a specific set of tasks defined by the needs of the Nord Lab at UC Davis and their system infrastructure.
+Please familarize yourself with the following programs as well as the functionality of Rclone before using these scripts.